-- subject to the rights of holders of any series of Preferred Stock to elect directors, the Board shall be divided into three classes, designated Class I, Class III and Class III; - each class shall consist, as nearly as may be possible, of one third of the total number of directors constituting the entire Board; and - the Board is authorized to assign members of the Board already in office to Class I, Class II or Class III at the time such classification becomes effective.
+subject to the rights of holders of any series of Preferred Stock to elect directors, the Board shall be divided into three classes, designated Class I, Class II and Class III;

+each class shall consist, as nearly as may be possible, of one third of the total number of directors constituting the entire Board; and the Board is authorized to assign members of the Board already in office to Class I, Class II or Class III at the time such classification becomes effective.

-"[PO" means the Company's first underwritten public offering of its Common Stock under the Securities Act of 1933, as amended, or a direct listing of its shares on a securities exchange.
+"IPO" means the Corporation's first underwritten public offering of its Common Stock under the Securities Act of 1933, as amended (the "Securities Act"), or a direct listing of its shares on a securities exchange.

-D. Terms of Office
+D. Terms of Office.

-- Prior to an IPO: subject to the rights of holders of any series of Preferred Stock to elect directors, each director shall serve for a term ending on the date of the next annual meeting of stockholders after the director is elected or appointed subject to his or her earlier death, disqualification, resignation or removal. - Upon Completion of an IPO: Subject to the rights of holders of any series of Preferred Stock to elect directors, each director shall serve for a term ending on the date of the third annual meeting of stockholders following the annual meeting of stockholders at which such director was elected; provided that each director initially assigned to Class I shall serve for a term expiring at the Corporation's first annual meeting of stockholders held after the completion of the IPO; each director initially assigned to Class II shall serve for a term expiring at the Corporation's second annual meeting of stockholders held after the completion of the IPO; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of stockholders held after the completion of the IPO; provided further, that the term of each director shall continue until the election and qualification of his or her successor and be subject to his or her earlier death, disqualification, resignation or removal.
+Prior to an IPO: subject to the rights of holders of any series of Preferred Stock to elect directors, each director shall serve for a term ending on the date of the next annual meeting of stockholders after the director is elected or appointed subject to his or her earlier death, disqualification, resignation or removal.

+2. Upon Completion of an IPO: Subject to the rights of holders of any series of Preferred Stock to elect directors, each director shall serve for a term ending on the date of the third annual meeting of stockholders following the annual meeting of stockholders at which such director was elected; provided that each director initially assigned to Class I shall serve for a term expiring at the Corporation's first annual meeting of stockholders held after the completion of the IPO; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of a term expiring at the Corporation's third annual meeting of the IPO; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of the IPO; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of the IPO; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of the IPO; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of the IPO; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of the IPO; and each director initially assigned to Class II shall serve for a term expiring at the Corporation's third annual meeting of the IPO; and each director initially assigned to Class II shall serve stockholders held after the completion of the IPO; provided further, that the term of each director shall continue until the election and qualification of his or her successor and be subject to his or her earlier death, disqualification, resignation or removal.